THE CORE PROGRAM

 FULL TIME AND PART TIME STUDY - ONE TO FIVE DAYS A WEEK

 Read Below for the Curriculum

 The Scottish School of Classical Art offers a personalized approach to art education, an intensive skill based program in realistic painting and drawing.
-The program aims to equip students with foundational skills to express themselves artistically and prepare them for professional careers in the arts through a three-year curriculum focused on realistic painting and drawing, influenced by the practice and ethos of the old masters.
+The program aims to equip students with foundational skills to express themselves artistically and prepare them for professional careers in the arts through a three-year curriculum, influenced by the practice and ethos of the old masters.

 Nine semesters over three years, each semester is three months.

 Class hours: Monday to Friday 10AM - 4PM

 Winter Semester: November 6th - Jan 29th (Christmas break from 24th December - 2nd Jan)